OUR TEAM

 Zoey Grinstead (she/her)

-TOUCHSTONE • BOULDERING CLINIC
+TOUCHSTONE • CLINIC INSTRUCTOR

 Zoey enjoys the classics: Long walks on the beach, watching the sunset, and heinous 40 meter rope stretching crimp lines.
 Usually referred to as 'Oh so you're the Zoey who set that climb' by Touchstone members, she loves setting in the style of 'I put my foot... where?!', revolving around flexibly intensive movement or simple, hard crimping.
 Also, Zoey and her girlfriend enjoy sliding down mountains, and then complaining that climbing doesn't get you in shape for skiing.
 She's easily found at the local Los Angeles sport crags, or setting for any of the gyms she works for, hosting her monthly Queer Crush meet-up / advocating for the queer climbing community, or most commonly, sitting at her computer, playing video games, and eating fried chicken.